-Over the course pupils will study a range of genre-based projects, each lasting 4-8 weeks to introduce pupils to the workings of the camera, Photoshop, iMovie, and the presentation of a digital sketchbook and poster.
-The topics are: Still life, Black and White, Movement, Landscape (Urban and Rural), Portrait, Events and Documentary.
-There will be two visits, one to Hamerton Zoo Park in the Movement project and one to a location to support the exam project.
+Over the course pupils will study a range of genre-based projects, each lasting 4-8 weeks to introduce pupils to the workings of the camera, digital editing software, and the presentation of a digital sketchbook and poster.
+The topics are: Still life, Black and White, Movement, Landscape (Urban and Rural), Portrait, A Feast for the Eyes and Senses.
+There will be two visits, one to Hamerton Zoo Park in year 10 and one to a location to support the exam project.